Alonso-del-Arte/chess/doc/Terminology.md

 is used to mean only pieces that are kings, queens, bishops, knights or rooks, excluding the pawns.
 * **Pin** &mdash; When a piece must stay in place to protect a more valuable piece from capture, or to protect the king from check.
+The former is called a relative pin, the latter an absolute pin.
 * **Polish opening** &mdash; The opening in which White begins by playing the queenside knight's pawn forward two spaces.
 See Openings for more details.
 * **Potzer** &mdash; Alternate spelling for patzer.